 - 1. For a Rental Assistance unit only, if a unit is vacated before the expiration of the lease, the assistance for the unit may continue for a maximum of 30 days from the end of the month in which the unit was vacated, unless occupied by another eligible person. - 2.
 For a Rental Assistance unit no additional assistance will be paid until the unit is occupied by another eligible person.
 For a leasing assistance unit the lease is between the Housing Provider and the owner of the property and the Housing Provider is required to make payments on a unit in compliance with the lease, regardless of whether the PSH Provider has housed a USHS referred tenant in the unit or structure. - 3.
 Brief periods of stay in institutions (such as jail, hospital, etc.), of less than 90 days are not considered vacancies.
 Tenants should continue to receive rental assistance during this time and not be terminated.
 Once a person resides at an institution for more than 90 days, they are no longer eligible for rental assistance.
 The Housing Provider should notify USHS to fill the unit with another eligible household. - 4.
-Housing Provider will maintain documentation of: - a.
-The date of unit vacancy. - b.
-Documentation of any tenant intervention, prevention or housing retention utilized before termination. - c.
-Documentation of any tenant hearings or appeals. - d.
-Documentation of institutional stays of less than 90 days.
+A program participant in PSH that leaves their original housing unit either by choice or due to an eviction may continue to be served in permanent supportive housing (PSH) by the current housing provider or may be transferred to another provider's PSH program so long as they are still enrolled in and have not been terminated and exited from the project, regardless of where they resided in the interim (e.g., in a motel/hotel or doubled-up with friends or family, shelter).